lsst/LDM-135/index.rst

 able to be incorporated easily.
 Expected sizes for the largest database catalogs (for the last data release, uncompressed, data only) are captured in :ref:`the table below <tab-expected-catalog-size>`.
-For further storage, disk and network bandwidth and I/O analyses, see [1].
+For further storage, disk and network bandwidth and I/O analyses, see [LDM-141]_.

-..
-FIXME footnote

 .. _tab-expected-catalog-size: